shihankanungo/shihankanungo.github.io/quotes.md

 > "I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.
 It's when you know you're licked before you begin, but you begin anyway and see it through no matter what." <br> --- Harper Lee, <i>To Kill a Mockingbird</i>

+> "Courage is the most important of all the virtues because without courage, you can't practice any other virtue consistently." --- Maya Angelou

 > "Fear is the main source of superstition, and one of the main sources of cruelty.
 To conquer fear is the beginning of wisdom." --- Bertrand Russell

 > "Always do what you are afraid to do." --- Ralph Waldo Emerson

+> "Don't be pushed around by the fears in your mind.
+Be led by the dreams in your heart." --- Roy T. Bennett, <i>The Light in the Heart</i>

+> "The only limit to our realization of tomorrow will be our doubts of today." <br> --- Franklin D. Roosevelt

+> "The fears we don’t face become our limits." --- Robin Sharma

+> "Life is found in the dance between your deepest desire and your greatest fear." --- Wayne Dyer

 > "What you get by achieving your goals is not as important as what you become by achieving your goals." --- Zig Ziglar